GLOBAL MARKETS-World shares enjoy vintage year, seen gaining more in 2014

 be a good opportunity to ... buy some good quality bonds as

-yields pick up above 3 percent in the United States and above 2
+yields pick up above 3 percent in the U.S. and above 2 percent

 The yield on the U.S. 10-year Treasury note,